pananton/busrpc-spec/docs/busrpc.md

 One of the goals of the busrpc framework is to be applicable for a variety of message bus/queue/broker technologies.
 For this reason, busrpc specification relies on an abstract message bus model instead of any particular implementation like NATS or RabbitMQ.
 Note, that if message bus implementation violates this model, it probably can't be used along with busrpc framework.

-The message bus model provides two basic operations:
+Message bus model provides two basic operations:
 1. `PUBLISH(topic, message, [replyTo])` - to send arbitrary `message` on a `topic`
 2. `SUBSCRIBE(topic)` - to listen for messages published on a `topic`